firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/0002-table-of-contents.md

 XX — Birch Daughter
 a story by Sara Norja
-illustrated by Satu Kekkunen
+illustrated by Satu Kettunen

 XX — And I Never Named Her
 a story by Renee Christopher

-XX — Reclaiming the Right to Truth
-an essay by Tariro Ndoro
+XX — Reclaiming the Right to Truth an essay by Tariro Ndoro

 XX — The New Heart